 Orchestrated upgrades can be performed at a host, cluster, folder, or a data center level.

-Starting with vCenter Server 6.7 Update 2, you can select and work with multiple baselines instead of grouping them into a baseline group first.
+Instead of creating a baseline group, you can select and work with multiple baselines instead of grouping them into a baseline group first.

 Before you remediate an object, you can perform a remediation pre-check on the object.
-During that check, vSphere Lifecycle Manager identifies possible issues that might prevent successful remediation and suggests actions to fix the issues.
+During that check, vSphere Lifecycle Manager identifies possible issues that might prevent successful remediation and takes or suggests actions to fix the issues.

 For more information about the possible issues that might prevent successful remediation, see Remediation Pre-Check Report.